I was thinking of calling this article “IH82W8,” which I once saw as the license plate of the automobile ahead of me while stopped at a traffic light.

-There are two other issues that have surfaced even before the in-person conversation becomes a possibility.
-The first one is a common frustration among those who evaluate and award financial aid; the second one, however, is usually not recognized, since financial aid folks are incredibly busy awarding aid all through the summer so that children show up for school on the day classes begin.
+There are two other issues, though , which may have surfaced even before there’s a conversation scheduled to talk about what they parents are going to be expected to pay.
+The first one is a common frustration among those who evaluate and award financial aid; the second one, however, is usually not recognized, since financial aid folks are incredibly busy awarding aid all through the summer with the hope that children show up for school on the day classes begin.

 I’m sure you’ve experienced families that have just moved into the area during the summer and missed the financial aid deadline, or those returning families that routinely get the information in “when they can,” or file for an extension on their taxes, and therefore won’t have supporting documentation until October.
 You may have also heard school personnel telling families, “I’m sorry, but there’s no financial aid left for this year,” even after they’ve been coached regarding how to provide financial aid when there’s no financial aid remaining.

 If you’re not using a service, and are still expecting parents to disclose all their financial information directly to your school’s financial aid committee, you may find today’s parents are reluctant to do so due to concerns regarding the protection of personally identifiable information (PII) and financial details, as well as the inability to provide an objective estimate of a family’s financial need.